-In this case, rejection or acceptance will depend on the direction of deviation of the estimated parameter value from the hypothesis value and since the rejection region is only on one side this is a one-tailed test.
+In this case, rejection or acceptance will depend on the direction of deviation of the estimated parameter value from the hypothesis value.
+Since the rejection region is only on one side, this is a one-tailed test.

 Since population standard deviation is known, we can use the z-test.